exercism/go/exercises/practice/bank-account/.docs/instructions.append.md

 simultaneously, two withdrawals occurring concurrently should not be able to bring the balance into the negative.

-To test that your code handles concurrency properly and does not introduce data races, run tests with `-race` flag on.
+When working locally, you can test that your code handles concurrency properly and does not introduce data races, run tests with `-race` flag on.

 ```bash